Shinsentoh/seedbox/README.md

 ## Where is my data?

-All data is saved in the docker volumes `seedbox_config` or `seedbox_torrents`.
+All data is saved in the docker volumes `config` or `torrents` and `media`.
-These volumes are mapped to the `config` and `torrents` folders located in `/data` on the host.
-You can change these static paths in the docker-compose.yml file.
+These volumes are mapped to the `config` and `torrents` folders located on the host in `$BASE_PATH` directory which is a variable you can change in the .env file and the docker-compose.yml file.
 Thanks to the **local-persist** Docker plugin, the data located in these volumes is persistent, meaning that volumes are not deleted, even when using the ```docker-compose down``` command.
 It would be a shame to loose everything by running a simple docker command ;-)